kaleem-elahi/policy-webapp/README.md

 (check here after runnning the command: http://localhost:5050)

-Third, start the development server:
+Third, Open new tab of terminal, start the development server by running this command:

 ```
 npm run dev

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ```
+visit [http://localhost:3000](http://localhost:3000) in your browser to see the result.

+and
-and Done 🚀 !
+Done 🚀 !

 # policy-webapp assignment